 Art doesn't just happen in a studio.

-For students, the University City Sculpture Series has become a rite of passage, a chance to explore the social aspects and civic responsibilities of being an artist.
-Since the project's inception in the fall of 1986, more than 200 students, 17 professors, 4 deans, 2 chancellors, 60 commission members, and 2 mayors have collaborated on it.
+Originally launched as the University City Sculpture Series in 1986, the collaboration between the Sam Fox School and the Municipal Commission on Arts & Letters of University City is the longest-running partnership of its type in the United States.
+For students, the series has become a rite of passage, a chance to explore the social aspects and civic responsibilities of being an artist.
+To date, more than 200 students, 17 professors, 4 deans, 2 chancellors, 60 commission members, and 2 mayors have collaborated on the series, producing almost 200 temporary public works.

 Join Our Mailing List

-Sign up to receive periodic updates on the activities and events of the Community Visuals Series.
+Sign up to receive periodic updates on the activities and events of the University City Public Art Series.